 Foundation Degree in Integrative Counselling (Greenwich University)

-As a fully-qualified counsellor I am a member of the British Association of Counselling and Psychotherapy which is the main counselling regulatory body and I am bound by its ethical framework and complaints procedure.
+As a fully-qualified counsellor I am an accredited member of the British Association of Counselling and Psychotherapy which is the main counselling regulatory body and I am bound by its ethical framework and complaints procedure.